-Heb 6:4-6 his, in the sixth chapter unto the Hebrews, of which words Tyndale taketh part of his heresies-that is to wit, that whoso sin once deadly after his baptism, shall never after be forgiven.
-Saint Paul's words are these: "It is impossible 5 that they which have once been illumined, and have tasted the heavenly gift, and have been en made partakers of the Holy Ghost, and have tasted the good word of God and the powers of the world to come, and be after all this fallen down should be renewed again by penance, forasmuch as they, as much as in them lieth, crucify 10 again the Son of God, and have him in derision." lale speaketh of "feeling" faith Saint Paul speaketh here of them that have felt the "taste" thereof.
-And whereas Tyndale speaketh much of the "word of God" Saint Paul here speaketh of them that have felt the taste of the "good word of God."
-And whereas 15 Tyndale speaketh much of being "born again of the Spirit" Saint Paul here in like wise e speaketh of them that have received the Spirit.
-And yet, for all that they have been "illumined," and have felt the taste of the celestial gift, and been "partakers of the Holy Ghost," and have felt the sweet taste of the "good word of God," and of the "powers 20 of the world to come"-yet saith he, contrary to Tyndale's teaching, that they may, for all this, fall down so far into deadly sin that it is impossible for them to be renewed again by penance.
-What hath Tyndale here to say to Saint Paul?
-Surely for the defense of this foolish heresy, nothing hath he to say at all, that 25 any good color hath.
-But when he shall be f ain to give over this then will he comfort himself with that that Sain t Paul here seemeth to further his other heresy: that every de adly sin after baptism should be irremissible. • 30 Scripture doth not vary But out of that comfort shall I drive in sentence. him shortly.
-For I am sure the places of Holy Scripture, written all by one Holy Spirit, varieth not in senter nce.
-And whereas these words, as well appeareth by the old holy writers, be full of hardness and difficulty, 35 yet that the sentence cannot be such as may serve Tyndale's • heresy-that shall we, leaving all their expositions (which are all clean against him), make him open and evident by the plain and clear words of the holy prophet Ezekiel, whose words, lo, be these, in the eighteenth chapter...
+Heb 6:4-6 his, in the sixth chapter unto the Hebrews, of which words Tyndale taketh his chief hold of the other part of his heresies-that is to wit, y after his baptism, shall never after • vords are these: "It is impossible 5 been illumined, and have tasted the • en made partakers of the Holy Ghost, and of God and the powers of the world to fallen down should be renewed again they, as much as in them lieth, crucify 10 again the Son of God, and 6 lale speaketh of "feeling" faith Saint Paul have felt the "taste" thereof.
+And whereas Tyndale speaketh much of the "word of God" Saint Paul here speaketh of them that have felt the t aste of the "good word of God."
+And whereas 15 Tyndale speaketh much of being "born again of the Spirit" Saint Paul here in like wis e speaketh of them that have received the Spirit.
+And yet, for all that t they have been "illumined," and have felt the taste of the celestial gi ft, and been "partakers of the Holy Ghost," and have felt the sweet tas te of the "good word of God," and of the "powers 20 of the world to come"-ye et saith he, contrary to Tyndale's teaching, that they may, for all this, fall down so far into deadly sin that it is impossible for them to be renewed again by penance.
+What hath Tyndale he re to say to Saint Paul?
+Surely for the defense of this foolish here esy, nothing hath he to say at all, that 25 any good color hath.
+But when he shall be f fain to give over this then will he comfort himself with that that Sain t Paul here seemeth to further his other heresy: that every de eadly sin after baptism should be irremissible.
+30 Scripture doth not vary But out of that comfort shall I drive in sentence. him shortly.
+For I am sure the places of Holy Scripture, written all by one Holy nce.
+And whereas these words, as well writers, be full of hardness and difficulty, 35 yet that the sentence cannot ot be such as may serve Tyndale's heresy-that shall we, leaving all their expositions (which are all clean against him), make him open and evident by the plain and clear words of the holy prophet Ezekiel, whose words, lo, be these, in the eighteenth chapter...